-Construction of the proposed project and off-site improvements include new lighting on the buildings and throughout the extension of the street (Capella Drive).
+Construction of the proposed project and off-site improvements include new lighting on the buildings and throughout the new streets for this subdivision.
 This new lighting could be a source of light or glare that would affect the views in the area.
 However, the City of Merced has adopted the California Green Building Standards Code as Section 17.07 of the Merced Municipal Code.
 As administered by the City, the Green Building Standards Code prohibits the spillage of light from one lot to another.
 This would prevent new glare effects on the existing buildings surrounding the project site.